-In Year 7, pupils engage in a creative writing unit, the play version of A Christmas Carol, the novel Wonder, a themed poetry collection, non-fiction based themed work and A Midsummer Night’s Dream.
-In addition, themed units developing spelling, punctuation and grammar are delivered alongside each of these learning contexts.
+In Year 7, pupils engage in a creative writing unit, the novella A Christmas Carol, the novel Wonder, a themed poetry collection, non-fiction based themed work and A Midsummer Night’s Dream.

-In Year 8, pupils engage in a persuasion unit, culminating in a formal debate, poetry from other cultures, media analysis, Romeo and Juliet, the novel Holes and the play version of Frankenstein.
-In addition, themed units developing spelling, punctuation and grammar are delivered alongside each of these learning contexts.
+In Year 8, pupils engage in a persuasion unit, culminating in a formal debate, poetry from other cultures, Romeo and Juliet, the novel The Lord of the Flies as well as the play version of Frankenstein.

 Key Stage 4

 "Why study English?
 You develop the insight of an artist, the precision of a scientist and the persuasiveness of a lawyer.”

 The two separate IGCSEs are delivered by the same teacher and all pupils will follow the CIE IGCSE syllabi for both English Language and English Literature.
 This will provide the opportunity to study a range of excellent fiction and non-fiction.

 IGCSE First Language English will be examined at the end of Year 10 while English Literature will be examined at the end of Year 11.